mojotech/jeet/README.md

     Options:
         -h, --help          output usage information
         -V/-v, --version    output the version number
-        -o, --outpath       the folder to compile the css into -n, --name          the name of the styl file [defaults to "custom"]
 ```

 **Note:** If you modify `--outpath` or `--name` you will have to reflect those changes in your `index.html` yourself.